-Liz Truss ditches pledge to raise pensions with inflation
+Triple lock: Liz Truss won't commit to raising pensions with inflation

 "Pensioners deserve so much better than Liz Truss and her disastrous mistakes that are leaving older people paying the price," he added.

-Liberal Democrat spokesperson for Work and Pensions Wendy Chamberlain said it would be a "kick in the teeth for millions of people" if the triple lock is not maintained.
+Liberal Democrat spokesperson for work and pensions Wendy Chamberlain said it would be a "kick in the teeth for millions of people" if the triple lock is not maintained.

 The government's comments on pensions come after ministers were told to draw up spending cuts ahead of a further economic statement form Mr Hunt at the end of this month.